 A few doors to the north, drop into Sew'n Bee Cozy to browse a variety of colorful textiles.

 Looking for a treat or specialty drink?
-Try Frontier Trading Post for a delicous and nourishing Golden Milk Latte or some of their house-made healthy goodies.
-Chocolate lovers will also appreciate the specialty truffles and fudge at Sweet Darlings.
+Try Frontier Trading Post for a delicious and nourishing Golden Milk Latte or some of their house-made healthy goodies.

 Whether you're looking for a lighter lunch or something warm and comforting, you'll find it at Woody’s Thai Restaurant.
 Named after the iconic SeaLife Center’s playful sea lion, Woody's offers fresh, nourishing dishes of Southeast Asia.
 Start with some crisp summer rolls and share some local favorites like the Tom Yum Soup or Penang curry.

-After checking out the local shops, grab a bite to eat at one of Seward’s legendary family restaurants: Thorn’s Showcase Lounge (try the fried halibut) or Apollo Restaurant (known for hand-tossed pizzas and generous salads).
+After checking out the local shops, grab a bite to eat at one of Seward's legendary family restaurants like Apollo Restaurant (known for hand-tossed pizzas and generous salads).

 Before leaving town, take a scenic drive down Lowell Point Road.
 Walk the beach at the Lowell Point State Recreation Site and lose yourself in reflection before heading back to hustle and bustle of the city.

 Have a question about winter activities?
 Contact the Seward Chamber of Commerce at 907.224.8051.